Sweethearts, let’s have a heart-to-heart.

 Community Support

-We will have team members around to help monitor and support.
+We will have team members around to help support.
 We have had conversations with some folks from last year, who may have not fully lived up to our Social Contract and we will continue to have those engaged conversations going forward.
 We will also host a special workshop on this topic.

 Help us shape this space